Just because procrastination is universal doesn’t mean it’s a good idea. You need to stop procrastinating and buckle up!

 “My advice is, never do tomorrow what you can do today.
 Procrastination is the thief of time.
 Collar him!”

 For as long as humans have been around, we have been struggling with delaying, avoiding, and procrastinating on issues that matter to us and are extremely important in life.
-Everyone procrastinates including me, you and even the person who is sitting in next door building to you.
+Everyone procrastinates including me, you, and even the person who is sitting next door building to you.

 Procrastination is one of the challenges, which knowingly or unknowingly, we all face at one point of time or another in life.

 Studies show that over 20 percent of the adult population put off or avoid doing certain tasks by allowing themselves to be overtaken by distractions.

 Today, in this complete step-by-step guide we’re going to talk about how to stop procrastinating.

 What Is Procrastination?

 Let us try to understand what exactly is procrastination?
 If you search in Google , it tells you that procrastination is “the action of delaying or postponing something.”

 That’s sound pretty simple and not that serious, isn’t it?
 But in reality, procrastination is serious.